madhur/madhur.github.com/_posts/2020-02-15-must-have-java-code-analysis-tools-part3.markdown

 In the last [post]({% post_url 2020-02-02-must-have-java-code-analysis-tools-part2 %}), we looked at [Spotbugs](https://spotbugs.github.io/), which focuses on the code linting at the bytecode level.

-In this post, we will look at [PMD](https://pmd.github.io/), which agains works at the source level to find out possible bugs in your java code.
+In this post, we will look at [PMD](https://pmd.github.io/), which again works at the source level to find out possible bugs in your java code.

 The list of entire checks which PMD finds can be found [here](https://pmd.github.io/pmd-6.21.0/pmd_rules_java.html)